ChaoticTrials/UtilitiX/README.md

 ## Utility
 - [x] item with mending collects nearby xp orbs
 - [ ] add illusioner in any way because they are fancy
-- [ ] add a way to gild armor to make piglins neutral
+- [x] add a way to gild armor to make piglins neutral (will change in future)
 - [ ] increase wandering trader time if you trade with him
 - [ ] increase amount of wandering traders in one world
 - [x] when saplings or seeds would despawn on correct soil, plant them